-The FRB Philadelphia DSGE model denoted PRISM, projects that real GDP growth will run at a fairly strong pace over the forecast horizon with real output growth peaking at about 3.7 percent in mid-2017.
-Core PCE inflation is projected to be contained at below 2 percent through 2017.
-For this forecast round, we have implemented the assumption that the forecasted federal funds rate is pinned down by current futures market projections through 2015Q3.
-The funds rate is unconstrained beginning in 2015Q4, and rises to about 0.75 percent in 2015Q4.
-Many of the model's variables continue to be well below their steady-state values.
-In particular, consumption, investment, and the capital stock are low relative to steady state, and absent any shocks, the model would predict a rapid recovery.
-These state variables have been below steady state since the end of the recession.
+The FRB Philadelphia DSGE model denoted PRISM, projects that real GDP growth will run at a fairly strong pace over the forecast horizon with real output growth peaking at about 3.5 percent in early 2018.
+Core PCE inflation rises quickly to 2.2 percent, but remains contained through the forecast horizon.
+For this forecast round we allow the interest rate to be determined by the estimated policy rule over the full forecast horizon.
+The funds rate rises to 2.5 percent in 2016Q4 and reaches 4.2 percent at the end of 2018.
+The current gap between output and its trend level remains substantial in the estimated model and, absent any shocks, the model predicts a rapid recovery to the trend level.
 The relatively slow pace of growth and low inflation that have characterized U.S. economic performance over the past few years require the presence of shocks to offset the strength of the model's internal propagation channels.